Skip to content

 • Partials, Partial Changes, Partial Change Errors, & Partial Locations

-• Partial Changes & Scaling Issues
+• Combining Partial Changes with Scaling Issues

 • How to Lower the Tenor Partial Change